-To limit the spread of COVID-19, the Lake County Health Department (LCHD) and the Centers for Disease Control and Prevention recommend avoiding all non-essential travel at this time.
+To limit the spread of COVID-19, the Lake County Health Department (LCHD) and the Centers for Disease Control and Prevention recommend avoiding all non-essential travel for unvaccinated individuals at this time.

 Click here for more information.